wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 $ qvm-features vault service.shutdown-idle 1
 ```

 To enable the feature for the `vault` VM.
-I'm honestly not sure what the units of time are here, but this works well enough.
+I'm honestly not sure what the units of time are here - it feels longer than 1 minute but shorter than 1 hour - but this works well enough.

+Note that this shutdown service runs within each qube, rather than in dom0.
+This is fine for trusted Qubes, but if you want to auto-shutdown potentially compromised Qubes, you should shut them down from dom0 instead; to automate this, there is something called [qidle](https://github.com/3hhh/qidle).
+I haven't tried it but it might be worth considering.

-## USB Keyboard
+## USB Keyboard and Mouse

-If you don't plan on using a USB keyboard, skip this step.
+If you don't plan on using a USB keyboard or mouse, skip this step.
 Doing so will marginally reduce your attack surface.
 You can read the Qubes team's notes on that subject [here](https://www.qubes-os.org/doc/device-handling-security/#security-warning-on-usb-input-devices).

 That said, some of us can't resist the siren song of the mechanical keyboard.
 Here's how to make that work.